 Get citations as an Endnote file:

 Injuries are a major health care issue in Australia.
-In the latest years for which data was available, injuries caused:
+In the latest years for which data was available, injuries accounted for:

 Most injuries, whether accidental or intentional, are preventable.
 This report divides injury hospitalisations and deaths into 15 categories, representing the main causes of injury in Australia (see Figure 1).
 These categories are based on the causes of injury listed in each hospital and death record.